infinum/wordpress-handbook/Development environment/Docker.md

 In order to install a WordPress development environment on [Docker](https://www.docker.com/), you'll need to install Docker and use [docker-compose](https://docs.docker.com/compose/).

-Once you have those installed, in your desired folder add `docker-compose.yml` file
+Once you have those installed, add the `docker-compose.yml` file in the desired folder.

 ```yml
 version: '3.3'